opportus/object-mapper/README.md

 In some cases, with the help of reverse-engineering, you might be able to genericize mapping logic tied to your specific domain.

 You can encapsulate that genericized mapping logic into a [`PathFindingStrategyInterface`](https://github.com/opportus/object-mapper/blob/master/src/Map/Strategy/PathFindingStrategyInterface.php) implementation.
-In order to make the strategy define an appropriate [`RouteCollection`](https://github.com/opportus/object-mapper/blob/master/src/Map/Route/RouteCollection.php), reverse-engineer the source and target classes to map.
+In order to make your implemented strategy define an appropriate [`RouteCollection`](https://github.com/opportus/object-mapper/blob/master/src/Map/Route/RouteCollection.php) to return, reverse-engineer the source and target classes to map.

 Doing so, you can then map seamlessly state of your model's instances such as in the code example above.